-Your SWSD provides great insight into the products and services your organization provides.
-If you are an administrator, please click here, to go directly to the Service Desk setup section.
-If you are an Agent, this guide will walk you through understanding how each feature can benefit you in your daily workload.
+SolarWinds Service Desk (SWSD) provides great insight into the products and services your organization provides.
+This guide walks agents through understanding how each feature can benefit you in your daily work.

-From the landing page, select your avatar and notice the dropdown menu.
+From the landing page, select your avatar and look at the dropdown menu.

 The table below defines the areas you can quickly and easily navigate to: